Last Updated on 2 months by William

 - To hasten the drying process, you might use a fan or a hairdryer in a cooler setting.
 Normally, it takes no longer than 48 hours in good sunshine.

 - Avoid drying the rug at a dry cleaner.
-It can harm hair, although some people still use it without hot settings.
+It can harm hair, although some still use it without hot settings.
 And the texture of the fur rug can become harsh.

 - Avoid shoving it against your will into the dryer.